 Recycle by Mail

 Every manufacturer we checked out had a recycling program already in place.
 All of these programs were also free.
 Simply fill out a form and the manufacturer will send you a prepaid envelope or box so that you can return the item(s) for recycling.
 Here at MovingLabor.com, we regularly send back our used printer ink cartridges to Lexmark.

 If you don't mind physically dropping off your items, many major retailers have recycling programs available at their local stores.
-All of the retailers we found accept many types of electronics for recycling, regardless of where you bought them.
+All of the retailers we found accept many types of electronics for recycling.

 Recycling Large Appliances